MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/develop-scalable-multi-customer-apps-with-powerbi-embedding.md

 ### Execute REST API calls as a service principal profile

-Your app can execute REST API calls by using the identity of a service principal profile.
+Your application can execute REST API calls by using the identity of a service principal profile.
 That means it can execute a sequence of REST API calls to provision and set up a new customer tenant.

 1. When a service principal profile creates a new workspace, Power BI automatically adds that profile as a workspace admin.
 1. When a service principal profile imports a Power BI Desktop file to create a dataset, Power BI sets that profile as the dataset owner.